Alex-Fischman/iz/README.md

 Syntax:
 - arbitrary operator definitions
 - operations get transformed into either a function call or a macro invocation
+- ()s are used for arbitrary grouping in parsing
+- {}s are used to quote code blocks and turn them into functions/macros
 Namespaces:
 - `use` imports any scope
 - all structs have a scope that contains their fields and methods